Artistic Research Forum, Oslo, 2023.

 Everyone has a right to restrict the access of others to certain types of information about their person.
 Hallvard Fossheim, Professor in Philosophy, and for many year contributor to the research school´s seminar about ethics in research, writes about confidentiality and freely given informed consent in two short articles from 2015.

-What is The European Code of Conduct for Research Integrity?
+→ Dive deeper (optional): The European Code of Conduct for Research Integrity

 The European Code of Conduct for Research Integrity is a common framework for all fields of research, produced by ALLEA - All European Academies.
 The framework was last revised in 2017 and is available in more than twenty languages.

-What is the Act on ethics and integrity in research?
+→ Dive deeper (optional): The Act on ethics and integrity in research

 The purpose of the Act on ethics and integrity in research is to ensure that public and private research is conducted in accordance with recognised norms of research ethics.
 The law is in Norwegian, and is called Forskningsetikkloven for short.